s-ccs/2024-ocular-artifacts-simulation/report/typst/content/chapter_1.typ

 Ideally, the recorded EEG data would contain pure signal, i.e. just the scalp potentials resulting from brain activity.
 However, there are often a number of sources of noise in the recorded EEG, such as power line noise (from the alternating current electrical power supply) or slow drifts or noise present at a certain problematic electrode.
 Such noise can be removed during preprocessing of the data, for example by filtering the data or by discarding or interpolating the data for a noisy electrode.

 In addition, there is another category of unwanted potentials (or "artefacts") present in the recorded EEG data.
 Various biological processes occurring in the body also involve electrical activity.
 For example, the muscles of the head, face, and neck are electrically activated when moving the head or eyes, when talking, and so on.
 The electrical activity during the heartbeat generates a measurable potential (the electrocardiogram).
 The movement of the eyeball itself also causes a change in the measured scalp potential, as does the action of blinking.
-These processes cause additional changes in the electrical potential measured by the EEG electrodes.
+These processes thus modify the electrical potential measured by the EEG electrodes.

-These effects can be much larger in magnitude than the potentials recorded from the brain activity, and therefore cause problems during analysis since they may obscure the data related to brain activity.
-Thus, the presence of these undesirable potentials (or artefacts) in the data needs to be minimized in order to have a clean signal containing as far as possible only the measured brain activity.
+These artefact effects can be much larger in magnitude than the potentials recorded from the brain activity, and therefore cause problems during analysis since they may obscure the data related to brain activity.
+Thus, their presence in the data needs to be minimized in order to have a clean signal containing as far as possible only the measured brain activity.

 The removal of these artefacts can be done either by avoiding the artefacts at the time of recording (for example, by asking the subject to move as little as possible during the recording), or by removing the artefacts after the data has been recorded.
 The simplest way to do this is by manual inspection of the data by an expert, marking the contaminated sections of data and removing those sections before analysis.
 However, this is difficult and time-consuming, and results in less data available for analysis.
 Therefore, automated methods have been developed for removing artefacts and repairing the contaminated trials, of which two popular examples are #abbr.a("ICA") (a Blind Source Separation technique) and linear regression.

-== Simulation of EEG data
+== Simulation of EEG data and artefacts

 For analyzing recorded data, software implementations of data analysis and artefact correction methods are provided in the form of packages, such as in autoreject @jas:hal-01313458, EEGLAB @delorme_eeglab_2004, MNE @larson_mne-python_2024, and Unfold.jl @ehinger_unfoldjl_2025.
 These can be tested using real datasets from EEG recording studies.

 To reduce the dependence on real datasets, simulating EEG data is also useful for developing and testing such software tools.
 It is useful to be able to specify a ground truth for the simulation, in order to better evaluate the results of applying the analysis methods on the simulated data.
 Software packages like SEREEGA @krol_sereega_2018, MNE @larson_mne-python_2024, and UnfoldSim.jl @Schepers2025 provide support to simulate EEG data from brain sources and to add different kinds of random noise to the data.

-However, realistic simulation of biological artefacts like eye movements is not yet available, and therefore simulated data is still dissimilar to real data in this aspect.
+Some previous studies have also involved simulating eye movement artefacts and adding them to simulated EEG signals.
+For example, #pc[@barbara_monopolar_2023] extended a previously-defined battery model of the eye, and simulated eye movements where both eyes were fixated on the same onscreen target (i.e., not looking in parallel gaze directions, but rather focused on one object closer to the face).
+However, a general method for realistic simulation of the different types of biological artefacts like eye movements, blinks etc. is not yet available, and therefore simulated data is still dissimilar to real data in this aspect.
-#todo("rephrase better.", inline: true)

-#todo("check for if they at all simulate bio. artefacts, or if they just simulate noise", inline: true)

 == Aim and scope of this project

 As seen in the preceding sections, artefacts in real EEG data are undesirable and need to be removed before starting to process the data for research, and tools have been created to perform this removal.
 Current methods for simulation of data do not allow for creating realistic artefacts along with the brain-source data.
-We wanted to better understand how these artefacts come about, and using this understanding, work towards simulating them.
+We wanted to better understand how these artefacts come about, and using this understanding, work towards a method of realistic artefact simulation.

 Thus, in this project, we first investigate the origin of the measured EEG potentials during eye movements, and describe two possible methods to simulate these potentials.
 We then simulate two kinds of movements with these methods, namely a purely horizontal movement and a purely vertical one, and qualitatively examine the simulation results using a topography plot of the difference in potentials between two gaze directions.